come-raczy/rckam/README.md

 make client
 ```

-This will generate the binary opencamrc in the subdirectory bin.
+This will generate the binary rckam in the subdirectory bin.

 When building for a different target, the correct compiler flags must be
 specified in the environment or on the make command line.